merilinsilva/mt-exercise-4/README.md

 ### Comments:
 - The baseline word level model performed the worst as visible in the table.
 There is a heavy use of unknowns, since the vocabulary is very limited and thus the translations are not very feasible.
-- The model with BPE 2k use increased the BLEU score to 6, showing a increase in vocabulary through subword-level modeling.
+- The model, with BPE 2k use, increased the BLEU score to 6, showing an increase in vocabulary through subword-level modeling.
 However, there is still a lot of unknowns, since the vocabulary cut-off was set to 2,000.
 - Finally, the model with BPE and a vocabulary threshold of 4,000, performed the best with a BLEU score of 7.4.
 In the translations, the mitigation of unknowns is further visible.
 This leads to a better token alignment and allows for smoother translations.

 ## Task 2